Unlock The Potential of Influence Marketing To Grow Your SaaS

 The takeaway here is the following:

-When implementing influence marketing, ask your sales reps what kind of content they need to schedule more meetings and win more opportunities based on what their prospects and contacts want.
+When implementing influence marketing in saas, ask your sales reps what kind of content they need to schedule more meetings and win more opportunities based on what their prospects and contacts want.

 This approach can be the perfect tool for the sales reps so they will have no excuses to create follow-ups (via email or phone) like this generic one: